 Website traffic refers to the amount of visitors visiting your website.
 The more the traffic, the more revenue your site is likely to generate.
 A decline in website traffic can be very scary as it tends to go hand in hand with revenue decline.
 Whether it’s a sudden drop or a consistent one, don’t panic!
 Every business website experiences that at some point.
 It’s important to first understand the root cause of the problem so you can find the best possible solution.
-Here are a few possible reasons and how to tackle them:
+Here are a few possible reasons for falling website traffic and how to tackle them:

 Problem with Google Analytics